We’re committed to measuring our GHG emissions and taking steps to reduce them.

 Since the majority of our emissions are tied to energy use, we aim to meet these targets by optimizing energy use in our facilities and networks, purchasing renewable energy, and engaging our key suppliers to encourage emissions reductions upstream.
 Read more in our Energy Management issue brief.

-The AT&T Global Infrastructure Optimization and Implementation team oversees numerous aspects of our business that impact GHG emissions, including our energy efficiency and energy conservation measures, decommissioning activities and renewable energy programs and purchases.
-Other measures impacting our emissions – such as our fleet, employee travel and expense policies – are managed within distinct business units in accordance with organizational directives and procedures.
+The AT&T Implementation, Provisioning and Optimization team oversees numerous aspects of our business that impact GHG emissions, including our energy efficiency and energy conservation measures, decommissioning activities, and renewable energy programs and purchases.
+Other measures impacting our emissions – such as our fleet, employee travel and expense policies – are managed within distinct departments in accordance with organizational directives and procedures.

 We also obtain annual, independent assurance of our Scope 1, 2 and 3 (select categories) emissions, as well as select energy figures.
-For our 2019 reporting, TruCost conducted this assurance effort and their rigor in this process helps us realize continual, year-over-year improvements in accuracy.
+For our 2020 reporting, TruCost conducted this assurance effort and its rigor in this process helps us realize continual, year-over-year improvements in accuracy.
 Learn more in the Independent Accountant’s Report.

 Scope 1 (Direct Emissions)

 We also met our goal to reduce the GHG emissions of our U.S. fleet 30% from our 2008 baseline of 865,777 MT CO2e.
 Through 2020, our U.S. ground fleet emissions have decreased 332,658 MT CO2e – or 38.4% – from our 2008 baseline.
 This also represents a year-over-year decrease of 65,280 MT CO2e – or 10.9% – from 2019.